senzing-garage/knowledge-base/claude-memory/senzing-changelog-update.md

 # Senzing versioned release

 1. If no $ARGUMENTS specified, ask user to choose a subcommand from the following list:
     1. major - Made incompatible API changes.
-Creates {new-semantic-version}.
+New version would be {new-semantic-version}.
     1. minor - Added functionality in a backward compatible manner.
-Creates {new-semantic-version}.
+New version would be {new-semantic-version}.
     1. patch - Made backward compatible bug fixes.
-Creates {new-semantic-version}.
+New version would be {new-semantic-version}.

 1. If subcommand is "major", in `CHANGELOG.md`, add a new "Major version" section.
 1. If subcommand is "minor", in `CHANGELOG.md`, add a new "Minor version" section.